JuliaML/MLDataPattern.jl/README.md

 *Utility package for subsetting, partitioning, and resampling Machine Learning datasets.
-Aside from providing common functionality, this library also defines a set of common interfaces and functions, that can (and should) be extended to work with custom user-defined data structures.*
+Aside from providing common functionality, this library also allows for first class support of custom user-defined data structures.*

 | **Package Status** | **Package Evaluator** | **Build Status**  |
 |:------------------:|:---------------------:|:-----------------:|